-However, NACDA only includes 20 sports in its rankings – to avoid fairness issues with programs like Ohio State, which has 36 sports.
+However, NACDA only includes 20 sports in its rankings to mitigate unfairness with programs like Ohio State, which has 37 sports.

-Minnesota’s 25 varsity sports are enough to be tied for fourth in the Big Ten.
-But success in all sports does not necessarily equate to a flexible budget.
+Minnesota’s 25 varsity sports are tied for fourth in the Big Ten.

-Minnesota’s $79 million in athletics budget only ranks eighth in the Big Ten, according to the U.S. Department of Education.
+Minnesota’s athletics budget is about $79 million, which pales in comparison to Ohio State’s $131 million budget, according to the U.S. Department of Education.

-“Obviously money helps,” Athletics Director Joel Maturi said.
-“But, I don’t think money guarantees greater success.”
+“Obviously money helps,” Minnesota’s athletics director Joel Maturi said.
+“But I don’t think money guarantees greater success.”

-While the most visible sports tend to bring in more revenue; Maturi said the success of the Olympic sports, like wrestling and track and field, doesn’t impede the success of programs like men’s basketball and football.
+While the most visible sports tend to bring in more revenue, Maturi said the success of Olympic sports (like wrestling and track and field) doesn’t hinder sports like men’s basketball and football.

-However, he said he’s aware most people would rather have the success in the revenue sports.
+However, he said he’s aware most people would rather have the success in those areas.

 The Gophers received many Directors’ Cup points for sports like men’s and women’s swimming and track and field, but the bulk of the points came from the women’s hockey national championship, wrestling’s second-place national finish and the men’s hockey trip to the Frozen Four.

-Without many points in men’s basketball and football, Maturi said it’s still impressive to be ranked in the top-20 out of the 346 D-I schools.
+Without many points from football and men’s basketball, Maturi said it’s still impressive to be ranked in the top-20 out of the 346 Division I schools.

 “That means we’re spending our dollars pretty frugally and that we’re having success with the programs that we’ve had,” Maturi said.

-Minnesota has been ranked in the top-15 in the Director’s Cup final winter rankings annually since Maturi’s arrival in 2002.
-NACDA will release the final 2011-12 winter standings on April 26.
+Minnesota has been ranked in the top-15 in the Directors’ Cup winter rankings annually since Maturi’s arrival in 2002.
+NACDA will release the final 2011-12 winter standings April 26.